The Dead Husband

 “Carter Wilson’s The Dead Husband is a perfectly paced and expertly written thriller.
 The prose is as smooth as glass, and the pages fly by as fast as the reader can turn them.
 And then the ending provides a shocking jolt.
 This is a smashing story about families and secrets and all the things you don’t want to know about the people closest to you.
 Read it!”

-—David Bell, USA Today bestselling author of The Request
+—David Bell, New York Times bestselling author of The Request

 “..a taught, staggering, and always-surprising psychological tale.”